-The earliest records of Lord Ganesha can be traced back to the Rigveda which fundamentally implies him to be seer among the seers.
-This is no hidden fact that Ganesha is known for his knowledge and wisdom.
-Lord Ganesha is also referred to as Gananam Pati which means he is the supreme lord who presides over all the form of creations.
+The earliest records of Lord Ganesha can be traced back to the Rigveda, which fundamentally implies him to be seer among the seers.
+This is no hidden fact that the Lord is known for his knowledge and wisdom.
+Lord Ganesha is also referred to as Gam Ganapataye which means he is the supreme lord who presides over all the forms of creations.

 On the auspicious occasion of Ganesha Chaturthi, the idols of the Lord are installed in the houses of people.
 During this period which stretches to around 10 days, he is offered with a lot of delicacies, flowers and also his favourite modaks.

 The whole country celebrates this festival with great zeal owing to which grand processions are carried locally on the streets.
 People go crazy in their devotion by singing, dancing and welcoming the Lord.
 And it is on the 11th day that the idols are immersed in the nearby water bodies bidding the Lord goodbye and asking him to come again the next year.